 What's the myth?
 Red meat will kill you

-The reality: Recent research has linked red meat to an increased risk of death from heart disease and cancer.
+The reality: Recent research has linked red meat to an increased risk of dying from heart disease and cancer.
 However, red meat is good for you, as it’s an excellent source of protein, vitamin B12, zinc and iron.
 That’s why the Department of Health advice says it’s safe to consume up to 500g per week.

 The expert opinion: Victoria Taylor, Senior Heart Health Dietician at the British Heart Foundation, says: 'Red meat can still be eaten as part of a balanced diet, but go for the leaner cuts and use healthier cooking methods such as grilling.'